herrera-ignacio/cybersecurity-handbook/certs/security+/6/README.md

 1. Compare and contrast basic concepts of cryptography.
 2. Explain cryptography algorithms and their basic characteristics.
+3. Given a scenario, install and configure wireless security settings.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---